secureblue/secureblue.dev/content/FAQ.md

 It shouldn't, this is a bug related to Chromium's Network Service Sandbox where cookies are either cleared or become inaccessible when the browser is closed.
 If you experience this, navigate to `chrome://settings/security`, at the bottom you will see a `Hardening` section and within it a toggle `Network Service Sandbox`, flip this to off and restart your browser.

 Please note that the Network Service Sandbox is [no longer enabled by default](https://github.com/secureblue/Trivalent/pull/480/files/67c2c91a056838f09776c9dd28e99124230adf07#diff-f24bc2fcd4ac4f85c8c6caf588c01bba7223ba8b2ffb109ba5ebfae58571c999).
-Therefore, users who do not mind testing whether their cookies are kept in the sites where they need to be logged in may prefer to enable this setting.
+Therefore, users interested in evaluating cookie retention for sites where they need persistence may prefer to enable this setting.
 Also note that this is a global toggle, which means that all your browser profiles will be affected if the setting is toggled.

 ### [Why doesn't DRM content (spotify, netflix etc.) work in Trivalent?](#trivalent-protected-content)
 {: #trivalent-protected-content}